cjweeks/tensorflow-cmake/README.md

 section above.

 Generate the required files as follows: `protobuf.sh generate installed [<cmake-dir> <install-dir>]`; the arguments are also identical to those above.
 Two files will be copied to the specified directory: `FindProtobuf.cmake` and `Protobuf_VERSION.cmake`.
-CMake provides us with a `FindProobuf.cmake` module, but we will use our own, since we must specify the directory Protobuf was installed to.
+CMake provides us with a `FindProtobuf.cmake` module, but we will use our own, since we must specify the directory Protobuf was installed to.
 Add the following to your `CMakeLists.txt`:
 ```CMake
 # Protobuf